-At the end of the day, my stories are about my struggles with mental health issues.
-They are reflections and they are journeys.
-I am bipolar, a suicide survivor, and a passive aggressive advocate for finding one's own right answers.
+I don't often write about myself, but when I do, it's about my struggles with mental health issues.
+They combine reflections and journeys around the world.
+I am bipolar, a suicide survivor, and a passive-aggressive advocate for finding one's own right answers.
 I write because I know that my head will implode if I do not speak out loud.
-I believe that every person with a mental health issue - recognized or not - should project his or her voice as loud as possible.